 Multiple forwarding rules for network load balancers.
 If you have configured multiple forwarding rules that point to the same backend service or target pool, Google Cloud uses multiple probers to check each IP address.
 The probe frequency per backend VM, is multiplied by the number of configured forwarding rules.

 Multiple target proxies for external HTTP(S) load balancers.
 If you have multiple target proxies that direct traffic to the same URL map, Google Cloud uses multiple probers to check the IP address associated with each target proxy.
 The probe frequency per backend service is multiplied by the number of configured target proxies.

-Multiple target proxies for external SSL proxy load balancers, external TCP proxy load balancers, and internal regional TCP proxy load balancers.
+Multiple target proxies for external SSL proxy load balancers, external TCP proxy load balancers (global and regional), and internal regional TCP proxy load balancers.
 If you have configured multiple target proxies that direct traffic to the same backend service, Google Cloud uses multiple probers to check the IP address associated with each target proxy.
 The probe frequency per backend service is multiplied by the number of configured target proxies.